 FINAL THOUGHTS ON ALCOHOL FREE WHISKEY

-After evaluating these three alcohol free whiskeys, hopefully your choice is a little clearer.
-Overall, non-alcoholic whiskey just wasn’t doing much for me.
+After evaluating these four alcohol free whiskeys, hopefully your choice is a little clearer.
+Overall, non-alcoholic whiskey is not my favorite option in the world of alcohol free beverages.
 Alcoholic whiskey is “hot.”
 It’s a difficult spirit to mimic.

-Tread lightly through this category.
-If you’re new to non-alcoholic spirits, I personally would not start with a whiskey substitute.
+Tread lightly through this category of non-alcoholic spirits.
+If you’re new to non-alcoholic spirits, I personally would not start with a whiskey alternative.
 However, if you really want that whiskey flavor, and need to avoid the alcohol, there is something for you.
-My top pick is Lyre’s American Malt because it smells like whiskey and is passable in whiskey mocktails.
+My pick for best non-alcoholic whiskey is Spiritless Kentucky 74 because it gives mocktails an interesting essence of whiskey and is more versatile than the other options.

-Click here for the best available price for Lyre’s American Malt on Amazon if you want to get started experimenting with non-alcoholic whiskey cocktails.
+Click here for the best available price for Spiritless Kentucky 74 on BetterRhodes if you want to get started experimenting with non-alcoholic whiskey cocktails.